Earl of Abergavenny (1796 EIC ship): Voyage #5 (1805–wreck)

 On 5 February Earl of Abergavenny struck on the Shambles off the Isle of Portland and then sank in Weymouth Bay with the loss of 263 lives, including Wordsworth, out of 402 people on board.
 Her complement for this voyage consisted of 160 officers and crew.
 She also carried 159 troops, from both the British Army and East India Company.
 Forty passengers were listed as being at the Captain's table, while 11 were listed as being at the Third Mate's table.
 In addition, there were 32 Chinese passengers.

 Her loss was due to the pilot's incompetence.
 After she struck on the Shambles she was got off, but sank as Wordsworth attempted to sail her onto the beach.
 Wordsworth stayed at his post and went down with his ship.
 About 90 to 100 people survived the sinking.

 The total value of Earl of Abergavenny's cargo was estimated to be £200,000.
 It consisted of porcelain and some £70,000 in specie.
 The EIC put the value of the cargo it had lost at £79,710.

 Subsequent salvage attempts recovered the specie, which was in the form of 62 chests of dollars.
 By October 1807 almost all the valuable property had been recovered, including 30 pipes of wine.
 In September 1812 the wreck was blown up under water to prevent her forming a dangerous shoal.

 Archaeology

 Earl of Abergavenny lies in 16 m (50 ft) of water and less than 3 km from the beach at Weymouth.
 There are several rows of wooden posts sticking out of the sand.
 Visibility is rarely more than 5 m (16 ft).
 The temperature ranges from 6 to 22 °C depending on the season.

 In 2005 the Weymouth LUNAR Society received the Nautical Archaeology Society's Adopt-a-Wreck award for their underwater archaeology work in surveying, monitoring and interpreting this shipwreck.

 The ship featured in the Channel 4 series Wreck Detectives.

-In July 2022, a rare ingot of Cornish tin salvaged from the shipwreck was auctioned for £2,400.
+In July 2022, an ingot of Cornish tin salvaged from the shipwreck was auctioned for £2,400.

+In August 2024, the shipwreck was granted special protection by the Department for Culture Media and Sport on the advice of Historic England as a scheduled monument.